asmeurer/Issue-Tools/README.md

 - Port all scripts to Python 3.
 - Give command line options to the scripts.
-- Write more cool tools!
+- Write more cool tools! (see the Ideas for New Scripts section below)

 ## License